 NORTH RYDE NSW 2113

 This leaflet was revised in November 2015.

 Directions for use

-Atrovent UDV are intended for inhalation with suitable nebulising equipment and must not be swallowed.
+Atrovent UDV are intended for inhalation with suitable nebulising equipment and must not be swallowed or given by injection.

 Diluted solutions should be freshly prepared before use.